cloudfabrix/api-postman/cookbooks/organizations_management.md

 #### Important Notes:
 - **Alert Attributes**: Use `GET /api/v2/organizations/organization/{id}/configuration/policies/correlation/alert-attributes` to fetch available alert attributes for use in `groupBy` fields.
 - **Selection Criteria**: Used for filtering alerts based on specific conditions.

+- **Graphs**: Use `GET /api/v2/graphdb/graphs` to fetch available graphs for the topology based policy.
+- **Relationship Maps**: Use `GET /api/v2/stacks/relationship-maps` to fetch available relationship maps for the topology based policy.

 #### Example Request (Correlate Burst):
 ```shell cURL